docker/docs/datacenter/ucp/2.0/guides/configuration/configure-logs.md

 ---
+description: Learn how to configure Docker Universal Control Plane to store your logs on an external log system.
+keywords: docker, ucp, integrate, logs
 title: Configure UCP logging
-description: Learn how to configure Docker Universal Control Plane to store your logs on an external log system.
-keywords:
-- docker, ucp, integrate, logs
 ---

 ## Configure UCP logging